Clayton Dukes, CEO

-I built the original catalyst for LogZilla back in 2004 (then called php-syslog-ng).
-But I did it because I needed a solution to manage my datacenter, not because it’s what I thought someone else wanted.
+Focus I built the original catalyst for LogZilla back in 2003 (then called php-syslog-ng).
+But I did it because I needed a solution to manage my datacenter,not because it’s what I thought someone else wanted.
 Not long after that, I went to work for Cisco Systems, Inc.(r) and found, much to my surprise, that many of their Fortune 500 customer were using my open source software.
 Mind…blown.
 Over my ~9-year stint at Cisco, I received many requests from their customers begging me to build what I kept telling them they should have to properly manage their network.
 So, I did.

-I left Cisco about 3 years ago to run LogZilla full-time so that we could focus on two simple goals:
+I left Cisco a few years ago to run LogZilla full-time so that we could focus on two simple goals:

 chokes around 10k EPS - and that’s on a very large, expensive, server.